 As evidenced by the current prison population, the United States—as well as the state of California—is aggressively fighting the war on drugs.
 As such, even those convicted of a relatively minor drug offense may find themselves incarcerated.
-The Law Office of Vikas Bajaj, APC has spent the last 15 years defending against all drug related crimes.
-Call San Diego drug crimes attorney Vikas Bajaj today for a free consultation.
+The Law Office of Vikas Bajaj, APC has spent the last 19 years defending against all drug-related crimes.
+Call San Diego drug crimes attorney Vikas Bajaj today for an initial consultation.

 Add California’s harsh drug sentencing guidelines to the “three-strikes-and-you’re-out” policy, and even a recreational user could find his or her rights negatively impacted following a drug conviction.